s-lasch/personal-site/content/post/neural-networks-made-easy.md

 mathjax = true
 +++

 In this article, we will walk through an example of a classification problem that is more complex.
 For this approach, we will be using a neural network to determine the classes.
+I would recommend using an environment such as Google Colab that can run Jupyter Notebooks since all of the code in this article is written for that format.

 ## Introduction